 VSA Professional and Peer Mentor Training

-Re-Solv delivers professional training on volatile substance abuse (VSA) across the UK.
-We have over 35 years’ experience working in the field of volatile substance abuse (‘solvent abuse’ or ‘VSA’) – the misuse of gases such as butane and nitrous oxide, and solvents such as petrol.
+Re-Solv delivers training on volatile substance abuse (‘VSA’) to health, social care, housing, education and other services and support groups across the UK.
+We have over 35 years’ experience working in this field, which involves the misuse of gases such as butane and nitrous oxide, and solvents such as petrol.

-You can either print out the pdf and use it as a worksheet, or use this version which you can fill in.
-Alternatively, you are welcome to work through the training online and just make your own notes at home – whichever works best for you.
-If you want to complete the pdf and either post it or email it back to us, we will email you feedback and a certificate.
+You can print out the pdf and use it as a worksheet, or fill it in on your computer.
+Email or post the pdf or your notes back to us and we will send you a certificate.
 Our postal address is Re-Solv, 30a High Street, Stone, ST15 8AW and the email to use is firstname.lastname@example.org.
-Don’t forget to provide us with your email address so that we can send you a certificate.

-Please routinely include VSA in any assessment.
+Please can you help us by routinely including VSA in any assessment.
 It is often a secondary or tertiary substance that clients are using and they may not think to mention it alongside illicit drug use.